The Prime Geodesic Theorem for $\mathrm{PSL}_{2}(\mathbb{Z}[i])$ and Spectral Exponential Sums: Introduction

-In Section~\ref{preliminaries-and-background-materials}, we compile all necessary miscellaneous tools such as automorphic information in the background to prepare the scene.
-The reader who is not familiar with the Prime Geodesic Theorem and relevant theory of $L$-functions might wish to peruse Section~\ref{preliminaries-and-background-materials}.
-Section~\ref{attacks-on-the-second-moment} contains the full proof of Theorem~\ref{second-moment}.
-Our overall strategy is different from that in two dimensions, being required to put forth a new methodology.
-In practice, we initially apply the Kuznetsov formula for $\PSL_{2}(\mathcal{O})$ to reduce to an analysis of a certain sum of Kloosterman sums.
-This is followed by an interlude on the exact evaluation of diverse integrals involving special functions.
-In Section~\ref{applications-and-pointwise-bounds}, we give a laconic proof of Theorem~\ref{main-2} as well as applications of our second moment bounds.
-The proof of Theorem~\ref{main-2} is essentially the same as the procedure developed in~\cite{BalogBiroCherubiniLaaksonen2019} except for our keeping track of $\eta$.
-Section~\ref{spectral-exponential-sums-and-numerics} is devoted to the proof of Theorem~\ref{Laaksonen-analogue} and an inquisition of $S(T, X)$ in both $X$- and spectral aspect.
-All implements we use to prove it are archaic in the sense that our argument rests on a sophisticated form of the Weyl law.
-We can catch more information about the size of $S(T, X)$ in both aspects from our plots of certain scaled versions of $S(T, X)$.
+In~\S\ref{automorphic-machinery}, we configure our automorphic toolbox that deserves a quick perusal by the reader who is not familiar with the subject of this article.
+The~proof~of Theorem~\ref{second-moment} is executed in~\S\ref{proof-of-Theorem-1.1} and our overall scheme differs from that in two dimensions.~In practice, we apply the Kuznetsov formula for $\PSL_{2}(\mathcal{O})$ to reduce the problem to an analysis of sums of Kloosterman sums over Gaussian integers.
+This is followed by explicit manipulations of certain integrals involving special functions.
+In~\S\ref{corollaries-and-Theorem-1.3}, we give a proof of Theorem~\ref{main-2} as well~as applications of Theorem~\ref{second-moment}.
+The proof of Theorem~\ref{main-2} follows the process developed in~\cite{BalogBiroCherubiniLaaksonen2022} except that we keep track of $\eta$.
+In~\S\ref{conclusions-and-conjectures}, Theorem~\ref{Laaksonen-analogue} is shown and the spectral exponential~sum in both $X$- and spectral aspects is studied.
+All implements in~\S\ref{conclusions-and-conjectures} are old-fashioned in the sense that a refined version of the Weyl law plays a crucial r\^{o}le.
+One may catch more~information about the size of $S(T, X)$ in both aspects from our plots of its scaled versions.